babashka/nbb/README.md

-If you are a JS expert, which I am not, and you have some insights to the following issues, feel free to reach out via Github Discussions or the `#nodashka` channel on Clojurians Slack.
+If you are a JS expert, which I am not, and you have some insights to the following issues, feel free to reach out via Github Discussions or the `#nbb` channel on Clojurians Slack.

-- Using `npx` to start `nodashka` is slow.
-Nodashka itself only takes 180ms or so to start.
+- Using `npx` to start `nbb` is slow.
+Nbb itself only takes 180ms or so to start.
 But `npx` adds another 300ms or so to it.
-It seems `$(npm bin)/nodashka script.cljs` is a way to get better startup time.
+It seems `$(npm bin)/nbb script.cljs` is a way to get better startup time.
-- Can a global install of `nodashka` be combined with local dependencies?
+- Can a global install of `nbb` be combined with local dependencies?
 How?

 ## Build